 To test this prediction, we first examined whether there were differences in gall abundance and gall size among willow genotypes.
 To do this, we used generalized linear models (GLMs) because they enabled us to flexibly model the error distributions of our data (O’Hara 2005).
 For gall abundances, we modelled multivariate GLMs (error distribution = negative binomial, link function = log) with willow genotype as the predictor variable and an abundance matrix of galls as the response variables.
 To describe differences in gall community composition among willow genotypes, we calculated Bray-Curtis dissimilarities between each genotype’s average gall community.
 For gall size, we analyzed separate GLMs (error distribution = gaussian, link function = identity) since we did not always find all gall species on every willow.
 We then calculated correlations (Pearson’s r) between gall density and gall size among willow individuals (phenotypic correlations) and genotypes (genetic correlations).
 To identify the plant traits that were associated with resistance to galls, we used the same types of GLMs for gall community composition and gall size except that our predictor variables was now a matrix of willow traits.
 We then used Aikaike information criteria (AIC) and likelihood ratio tests to identify which willow traits best predicted gall community composition and gall size.
 Further details of model analysis, model selection, and checking model assumptions are given in the supplementary material.

-Prediction 2: Insect food web composition is determined by variation in resistance to galling insects.Genetic variation in resistance to galls determines insect food web composition
+Prediction 2: Insect food web composition is determined by variation in resistance to galling insects.

 To test this prediction, we first examined whether there were differences in insect food web composition among willow genotypes.
 To do this, we used the same analytical approach as we did to test for differences in gall community composition (i.e. multivariate GLMs: error distribution = negative binomial, link function = logit).
 This time though, we had a matrix of the abundance of unique gall-parasitoid links as the response variables.
 To describe differences in food web composition, we first partitioned differences into species turnover and switching components (Poisot et al. 2012).
 Differences due to species turnover arise from the gain/loss of species (i.e. either gall or parasitoid), whereas differences due to switching occur when species switch the partners with which they are interacting, despite having the same species composition (Figure in supplement).
 We then calculated differences in each composition component using Bray-Curtis dissimilarities between each genotype’s average food web.